thosgood/this-weeks-finds/markdown/101-151/week106.md

 2-dimensional ball and identifying antipodal points on the boundary!
 QED.
 The same argument works in higher dimensions too.

-Now that we know a point in RP^n^ is just a line through the origin in R^n+1^, it's easy to put coordinates on RP^n^.
-There's one line through the origin passing through any point in R^n+1^, but if we multiply the coordinates (x~1~,...,x~n+1~) of this point by any nonzero number we get the same line.
-Thus we can use a list of n+1 real numbers to describe a point in RP^n^, with the proviso that we get the same point in RP^n^ if someone comes along and multiplies them all by some nonzero number!
+Now that we know a point in RP^n is just a line through the origin in R^n+1^, it's easy to put coordinates on RP^n.
+There's one line through the origin passing through any point in R^n+1^, but if we multiply the coordinates (x_1,...,x~n+1~) of this point by any nonzero number we get the same line.
+Thus we can use a list of n+1 real numbers to describe a point in RP^n, with the proviso that we get the same point in RP^n if someone comes along and multiplies them all by some nonzero number!
 These are called "homogeneous coordinates".

-If you don't like the ambiguity of homogeneous coordinates, you can go right ahead and divide all the coordinates by the real number x~1~, getting
+If you don't like the ambiguity of homogeneous coordinates, you can go right ahead and divide all the coordinates by the real number x_1, getting

-(1, x~2~/x~1~, ... , x~n+1~/x~1~)
+(1, x_2/x_1, ... , x~n+1~/x_1)

-which lets us describe a point in RP^n^ by n real numbers, as befits an n-dimensional real manifold.
-Of course, this won't work if x~1~ happens to be zero!
-But we can divide by x~2~ if x~2~ is nonzero, and so on.
+which lets us describe a point in RP^n by n real numbers, as befits an n-dimensional real manifold.
+Of course, this won't work if x_1 happens to be zero!
+But we can divide by x_2 if x_2 is nonzero, and so on.
-*One* of them has to be nonzero, so we can cover RP^n^ with n+1 different coordinate patches corresponding to the regions where different x~i~'s are nonzero.
+*One* of them has to be nonzero, so we can cover RP^n with n+1 different coordinate patches corresponding to the regions where different x_i's are nonzero.
 It's easy to change coordinates, too.

-This makes everything very algebraic, which makes it easy to generalize RP^n^ by replacing the real numbers with other number systems.
-For example, to define "complex projective n-space" or CP^n^, just replace the word "real" by the word "complex" in the last two paragraphs, and replace "R" by "C".
-CP^n^ is even more of a geometer's paradise than RP^n^, because when you work with complex numbers you can solve all polynomial equations.
+This makes everything very algebraic, which makes it easy to generalize RP^n by replacing the real numbers with other number systems.
+For example, to define "complex projective n-space" or CP^n, just replace the word "real" by the word "complex" in the last two paragraphs, and replace "R" by "C".
+CP^n is even more of a geometer's paradise than RP^n, because when you work with complex numbers you can solve all polynomial equations.
 Also, now there's no big difference between an ellipse and a hyperbola!
-This sort of thing is why CP^n^ is so widely used as a context for "algebraic geometry".
+This sort of thing is why CP^n is so widely used as a context for "algebraic geometry".

-We can go even further and replace the real numbers by the quaternions, H, defining the "quaternionic projective n-space" HP^n^.
-If we are careful about writing things in the right order, it's no problem that the quaternions are noncommutative... we can still divide by any nonzero quaternion, so we can cover HP^n^ with n+1 different coordinate charts and freely change coordinates as desired.
+We can go even further and replace the real numbers by the quaternions, H, defining the "quaternionic projective n-space" HP^n.
+If we are careful about writing things in the right order, it's no problem that the quaternions are noncommutative... we can still divide by any nonzero quaternion, so we can cover HP^n with n+1 different coordinate charts and freely change coordinates as desired.

-We can try to go even further and use the octonions, O. Can we define "octonionic projective n-space", OP^n^?
+We can try to go even further and use the octonions, O. Can we define "octonionic projective n-space", OP^n?
 Well, now things get tricky!
 Remember, the octonions are nonassociative.
 There's no problem defining OP^1^; we can cover it with two coordinate charts, corresponding to homogeneous coordinates of the form